Used Books

 29. Fr.
 Vinding Kruse: Hume’s Philosophy in his Principle Work A Treatise of Human Nature and in his Essays.
 Translated by P. T. Federspiel.
 (Oxford University Press, 1939) 67 pages.
 A nice clean copy with small library stamps on half-title and title pages.
 Rebound in fawn rexine. £15

 30. Sir James Mackintosh: Memoirs of the Life of… Edited by his son.
 2 Vols.
 Second Edition.
 (London: Edward Moxon, 1836) xi + 499, vii + 524 pages.
-Full calf binding, with some ink staining on the front board of Vol. 1 and a small portion of back missing at the foot of Vol. 2.
+Full calf binding, with some ink staining on the front board of Vol. 1 and a small portion of back missing at the foot of Vol. 2 but repaired.
 Contents clean and fresh, with very little foxing. £65

 31. James McCosh: The Scottish Philosophy (Georg Olms, Hildesheim, 1966).
 Reprinted from the 1875 edition. ix + 481 pages.
 A very fine copy with inscriptions on front free endpaper and slight discolouration to both free endpapers. £25